 SaaS companies need to innovate in their growth marketing strategies #

 Startups must completely change the rules of traditional channels or innovate outside of those growth channels.
 They have to dig deep creatively, and relentlessly test new ideas.
 If they don’t figure it out quickly, they will go out of business. - Sean Ellis

 Unlike traditional marketing, which focuses on the top of the funnel, growth marketing takes a data-driven approach across the entire product funnel to formulate insights into a strategy that drives acquisition and bolsters customer lifetime value.
 The comparison is often shown like this:

-How are those at the forefront of achieving SaaS marketing growth?
+How are those at the forefront of achieving growth with a B2B SaaS marketing strategy?
 Let's find out.

 SaaS Growth Marketing Strategies That Worked For Real Products #